Deducteam/hol2dk/README.md

 `Logic` formalizing the metatheory of first-order logic can be exported and translated to Dedukti, Lambdapi and Coq in a few minutes.
-The generated Dedukti files can be checked in a few minutes also, but it takes a much longer time for Coq and Lambdapi to check the generated files (28 minutes for Coq for `hol.ml`).
+The generated Dedukti files can be checked in a few minutes as well, but it takes a much longer time for Coq and Lambdapi to check the generated files (16 minutes for Coq for `hol.ml`).

-On the other hand, `hol2dk` may take several hours to translate the proofs of a few particular theorems of the `Multivariate` library:
-`CHAIN_BOUNDARY_BOUNDARY`, `GRASSMANN_PLUCKER_4` and
-`HOMOTOPIC_IMP_HOMOLOGOUS_REL_CHAIN_MAPS`, because their proofs contain a lot of big terms.
-For such files, one needs to use the options `--max-abbrevs` and `--max-steps` to reduce the size of generated files.
+For bigger libraries like `Multivariate`, it takes more time, especially for Coq.
+For instance, the `Multivariate` library up to `topology.ml` can be translated to Lambdapi in 18 minutes, then to Coq in 18 more minutes, and the verification of the generated files by Coq takes 8 hours.

-Finally, while it is a priori possible to translate any HOL-Light proof to Coq, the translated theorems may not be directly usable by Coq users because not all HOL-Light types and functions are aligned with those of the Coq standard library yet.
+While it is possible to translate any HOL-Light proof to Coq, the translated theorems may not be directly usable by Coq users because not all HOL-Light types and functions are aligned with those of the Coq standard library yet.
 Currently, we only aligned